pletfix/core/README.md

 ##Core Development

-If you want to develop at the core, you can create a workbench as follows.
+If you want to develop at the Pletfix Core, you can create a workbench as follows.

 1. Install a fresh [Pletfix Application](https://github.com/pletfix/app)

-2. Remove the Pletfix core in the vendor path:
+2. Remove the Pletfix Core in the vendor path:
     ~~~
     rm -R vendor/pletfix/core
     ~~~